godot-rust/book/src/recipes/resource-saver-loader.md

     // All resource types that this saver should handle must return true. fn is_recognized_resource(res: Option<Gd<Resource>>) -> bool {
-        res.expect("Godot called this without an input resource?")
+        // It is also possible to add multible resource types per Saver. res.expect("Godot called this without an input resource?")
             .is_class("MyResourceType")
     }